 No, because I prefer to concentrate on building the best controller available.
 Heater strips are mass produced items and there are many excellent commercial heaters available so I provide links to places where you may purchase them.
 You may also build your own heater strips following my instructions.

-What heaters do I need?
+What heaters will I need?

 Do I still need a dew shield with electric heaters?

 A dew heater is a supplement to a dew shield, not a replacement.
 A dew shield helps reduce heat loss to the night sky and can also block stray light to help improve image contrast.
 To be effective, the dew shield should extend at least one lens diameter in front of the lens and longer is better.
 Most refractors are already equipped with a dew shield, but if that dew shield does not extend at least one lens diameter past the objective then an extension is recommended.
 A dew shield does not have to be expensive, some of the best are home made.
 When a DewBuster™ Controller is being used in combination with a dew shield, the reduced heat loss will allow a lower setting of the controller without dew forming.
 This not only saves precious battery power, but also improves optical performance.
 Many dew shields also act as insulators and when fitted over the dew heater can improve heat transfer into the telescope and reduce power consumption.

 Where is the best location for the heater strip on an SCT?